rmey/BYOK-LUKS/README.md

 ## Requirements
 - Full IBM Cloud account with IaaS permission to provision block storage and virtual machines.
 - An existing Virtual Machine with Ubuntu Linux 16.04 LTS in the IBM Cloud accessible via ssh with public and private network connection.
+For this example a small machine is enough.

 ## Installation
-### 1. Order Blockstorage in the IBM Cloud portal in the Data Center of your Virtual Machine
+### 1. Order IBM Block Storage in the IBM Cloud portal

+Order some Block Storage in the same Data Center Location where your VM resides.

 <img src="doc/01-OrderBlockStorage.png" width="50%" height="50%">

-### 2. Authorize the VM for the storage
+### 2. Authorize the VM for the Block Storage

 <img src="doc/02-TrustBlockStorage.png" width="80%" height="80%">